dx-ted-emea/bigdata-labs/Lab-2/README.md

    ![alt tag] (./media/addCollection.JPG)

   6. Last step is pulling data into the collection.
-For this tutorial we will import the into the collection from a cvs file using the [DocumentDB Migration Tool](https://azure.microsoft.com/en-us/documentation/articles/documentdb-import-data/) to import data into the collection.
+For this tutorial we will import the into the collection from a csv file using the [DocumentDB Migration Tool](https://azure.microsoft.com/en-us/documentation/articles/documentdb-import-data/) to import data into the collection.
 The file can be found under the data folder in this repository ./data/raw_data.csv

   ![alt tag] (./media/importData.JPG)